 The relevance of the link is important because it helps you to avoid the problems associated with link farms.
 For example, we’re a digital marketing business.
 It makes sense for us to link to sites that are related to digital marketing, but it wouldn’t be relevant to link to a garden store unless we were referencing something about their digital marketing.

-Your aim should be to get more backlinks from websites with relevance to your own business.Quality backlinks help improve the SEO of your website Click To Tweet
+Your aim should be to get more backlinks from websites with relevance to your own business.If you don't have the right strategies for quality backlinks in place, you could damage the SEO of your website.
+Click To Tweet

 What are some strategies to get more backlinks?